mraible/mongock-docs/site/runner/runner-springboot.md

 Mongock takes advantage of this aspects and, on top of the method `buildRunner()`, provides two other options to suport the ApplicationRunner and InitializingBean.

-When using the automatic approach, ou can set the runner type by configuration with
+When using autoconfiguration, ou can set the runner type by configuration with
 ```yaml
 mongock:
   runner-type: [applicationrunner | initializingbean]